shopware/docs/guides/hosting/configurations/shopware/static-system-config.md

 ## How it works

-The staticly set configuration is an overlay of the database loaded configuration.
+The statically set configuration is an overlay of the database loaded configuration.
 This means that the configuration in the database is loaded first, and then the configuration set in the `config/packages` directory is loaded.
 If a configuration key is set in both places, the value from the `config/packages` directory will be used.
-Additionally when the configuration is overwritten, the user is not able to change the configuration in the administration anymore.
+Additionally, when the configuration is overwritten, the user is not able to change the configuration in the administration anymore.

 ## Why to use?

-- When the configuration should be fix and should not be changed by the user
+- When the configuration should be fixed and should not be changed by the user
 - When you want to have the configuration versioned in the repository
-- When you want to have different configurations for different environments (e.g. development, staging, production)
+- When you want to have different configurations for different environments (e.g., development, staging, production)

 ## Usage